-Attics / The interior part of a building contained Mezzanines:

-within a pitched roof structure or a partial story between two main stories of a building.
+Attics / The interior part of a building contained Mezzanines: within a pitched roof structure or a partial story between two main stories of a building.

-Auto-related Sales and

-Establishments that provide retail sales and services related to automobiles Service Uses: including, but not limited to, cars, tires, batteries, gasoline, etc.
+Auto-related Sales Establishments that provide retail sales and Service Uses: and services related to automobiles and services related to automobiles including, but not limited to, cars, tires, batteries, gasoline, etc.

-A term describing those aspects of a Auto-oriented:
+Auto-oriented: A term describing those aspects of a project

-project intended primarily for the benefit of vehicle access, amenities, and service, including but not limited to drive-through lanes, drive-up windows, queuing, parking, alleys, loading areas, etc.
+intended primarily for the benefit of vehicle access, amenities, and service, including but not limited to drive-through lanes, drive-up windows, queuing, parking, alleys, loading areas, etc.

-Awning: A decorative feature extending from the

-exterior of a building that may serve as a

-shelter from the sun, rain, or wind.
+Awning: A decorative feature extending from the exterior of a building that may serve as a shelter from the sun, rain, or wind.

-'B' Street: A street designation in this Plan that
+'B' Street: A street designation in this Plan that denotes

-denotes an auto-oriented street that provides vehicle access to parking, services areas, etc.
+an auto-oriented street that provides vehicle

+access to parking, services areas, etc.